USMLE Step 1: Use of Step 1 scores by residency programs

-Studies on Step 1 performance found that "Step 1 is neither precise nor does it predict student performance as residents beyond a certain threshold.
+Studies on Step 1 performance found that "Step 1 is neither precise nor does it predict student performance beyond a certain threshold.
 With a standard error of eight points, two applicants with scores as far as 15 points apart may not be meaningfully different and yet several programs use singular cutoff points as screening tools."
-This, as well as the negative impact on student learning, cost, gross misuse of student time, and attempt to decrease racial bias, are amongst the many reasons that the USMLE announced it would revert to Pass/Fail reporting of Step 1 beginning 2022.

 Unintended consequences

-In a 2017 study, students started studying for Step 1 during their preclinical curriculum and increased the intensity of their study time until it reached 16 hours a day over a period of 4-6 weeks before the exam in a period referred to by medical students as "dedicated".
-Instead of relying on their medical school curriculum, the students instead focused heavily on third-party study materials.
-According to Kristen Moon, "While this “parallel curriculum” did lead to an increased Step 1 score, it often did not help them learn the medical school curriculum, because students were skipping lectures and classes."
+A 2017 study showed that students started studying for Step 1 during their preclinical curriculum and increased the intensity of their study time until it reached 16 hours a day over a period of 4–6 weeks before the exam in a period referred to by medical students as "dedicated".
+Instead of relying on their medical school curriculum, the students focused heavily on third-party study materials that according to some critics did not help them learn the medical school curriculum.